opatiny/chemexper-internship-workbook/dailyReports.md

     - had problems with pulling from github through the graphic interface
 - started learning docker
 - finally solved the charts problem in nodered!
+- contributed on the node-red forum

+### 2020.05.12

+- working on node-red weather dashboard
+    - learned to use links
+    - learned how to show/hide tabs and groups
+- restructured the influxdb database
+    - learned more about retention policies
+    - learned to use continuous queries